Welcome to the LBTQIAP+ glossary. First, an introduction.

 Feminine presenting; masculine presenting : (adj) terms that describe expressing one’s gender as more feminine or more masculine; not confined to or determined by one’s biological sex.
 Do not label someone as feminine or masculine presenting unless these are words that they use for themselves.

-Femme : (noun, adj) an identity that usually encompasses a queer femininity.
-This terms is typically used by trans or cis feminine-expressing queer people.
+Femme : (noun, adj) an identity that usually encompasses queer femininity.
+This term is typically used by trans or cis feminine-expressing queer people.